shakyShane/gulp-contribs/README.md

 # gulp-contribs [![Build Status](https://travis-ci.org/shakyShane/gulp-contribs.png?branch=master)](https://travis-ci.org/shakyShane/gulp-contribs)

-Give your open-source contributors some credit - automatically list them in your readme.md, or any where else
+Give your open-source contributors some credit - automatically list them in your readme.md, or any where else.

 ## Usage
 Install it locally to your project.